Fingel/rtf/README.md

 When using email always try to use GPG encryption.

 * To Get on OSX: https://gpgtools.org
-* To Get on Windows: http://www.gpg4win.org/
-* To Get on Linux: https://www.apache.org/dev/openpgp.html
+* To Get on Windows & Linux: http://www.enigmail.net/

 ####IRC Channels: